DIY RV Camper Remodel Journey.

 I got a new tire cover on the official Scamp website,, and exterior stickers too!

 It's ready to go camping.. once I lift the newly painted legs!
+I spray painted the legs with this paint, in case it was dark out and I could see the legs better.

 Ready to roll..
 Adorable!